 Lukla(2,800m) is the gateway to Everest or Khumbu Region, the home of towering peaks, famous trekking trails like Everest Base Camp Trek, Everest Three Passes Trek, and Gokyo Lake trek, and many other expeditions start from Lukla.
-Lukla flights are diverted from the Ramchechap airport due to the high volume of flights from Kathmandu during the months of Spring and Autumn.
+Lukla flights are diverted from the Manthali Airport, Ramchechap due to the high volume of flights from Kathmandu during the months of Spring and Autumn.

 However, in other months, Kathmandu Airport has daily direct flights to Lukla Airport.
 The country’s civil authority body, the Civil Aviation Authority of Nepal(CAAN), has made the changes.
 It was applicable from October 1, 2022.
 The governing body has to divert the Lukla flights to Manthali Airport, Ramechhap, which is around 130 km from Kathmandu.